Last Updated: 7/15/2023 | July 15th, 2023

 Best places to stay in Belleville

-- BUDGET: Les Piaules – This new-ish hostel has a fantastic chimney lounge and a rooftop space.
+- BUDGET: The People – This hostel has a fantastic chimney lounge and a rooftop space.
 The bar/restaurant on the ground floor is popular with locals and groups, so it’s always a fun time.
 The rooms are super modern and the beds comfy.
 It’s one of my favorite hostels in town (whenever I host a meet-up in Paris, it’s usually held here).

 - MID-RANGE: Hôtel des Pyrénées – While nothing really stands out about this hotel, it has recently undergone some big renovations so you’ll find sleek and modern rooms at affordable prices.
 There are family rooms for up to four people as well, making it a reasonably-priced option for familes.